 New Bedford Whaling NHP is located in Southeastern Massachusetts approximately 40 miles from Providence, Rhode Island.
 The park offers the opportunity to explore the 19th-century whaling capital of the world.

-During the 19th-century whale oil was a lucrative business.
+During the 19th century whale oil was a lucrative business.
 It was used in lamps to light homes and businesses around the world.
 New Bedford, Massachusetts was the world's largest whaling capital.
 In 1850 more whaling voyages left from New Bedford than the rest of the world combined.

 The park preserves and interprets the story of 19th-century whaling.
-One of the sailors who left from New Bedford was Herman Melville who wrote Moby Dick.
+One of the sailors who left New Bedford was Herman Melville who wrote Moby Dick.

 The National Park Service has a partnership with multiple organizations to help tell the story of whaling in New Bedford.
 The park visitor center is located in an 1853 Greek Revival building that was formerly a bank and courthouse.